| | |

 What You’ll Need:

-• one straw per child (I found some fun Halloween themed ones at Walmart!)
+• one straw per child (I found some fun Halloween-themed ones at Walmart!)

 • 2 plastic spider rings (cut the ring part off from the back)

-• couple of pieces of tape
+• A couple of pieces of tape

 Simply mark a starting point on one end of a table and the other end for the finish line.
 Students place their spiders on the starting line

-and when you say go, they blow through their straw to see who will be the first to the finish line.
+And when you say go, they blow through their straw to see who will be the first to the finish line.

 So easy!
 So fun!